 Non-Christians and un-churched couples will attend events or join small groups because they have needs in their lives.
 At a FamilyLife event, the speakers have hopefully built a trust relationship with the attendees.
-Non-Christian individuals are likely to respond positively to a clear gospel message.

-- The context of marriage is an excellent manner in which to introduce others to Christ. - Leaders can increase the proportion of non-Christians by deliberately cultivating relationships with organizations with high numbers of non-Christians. - When using events for outreach and evangelism, the event should be conducted in a non-religious manner. - FamilyLife Couples and Parenting Studies build credibility for the Bible as non-Christians or un-churched couples see that the principles improve their lives.
+- The context of marriage is an excellent manner in which to introduce others to Christ. - Leaders can increase the proportion of non-Christians by deliberately cultivating relationships with organizations with high numbers of non-Christians. - When using events for outreach and evangelism, the event should be conducted in a non-religious manner. - FamilyLife small-group resources build credibility for the Bible as non-Christians or un-churched couples see that the principles improve their lives.